xpmatteo/tddforandroid/manuscript/010-unit-converter.md

 * We must interact with the elements of the user interface.
 Therefore this test needs to be in the "app" module.
 * In the "app" module we must use JUnit 3, while in the "Core" module we can use JUnit 4
 * In order to create an EditText we need an Android `Context`.
 The easiest way to get one is to extend `AndroidTestCase`.
 * The name of the class is obtained by prefixing a qualifier "Android-" to the name of the interface.
 This is much better than using the "-Impl" suffix (bleah!) or adding an "I-" prefix to the interface name (also bleah!).
 So, `AndroidUnitDoctorView` means "the Android implementation of `UnitDoctorView`".
-%% a cosa ti stai riferendo con I- e -Impl ? sicuro do volere essere così colloquiale?

 * The interface `UnitDoctorView` lives in the UnitDoctorCore module, while its implementation `AndroidUnitDoctorView` lives in the "app" module.
 This is correct: the interface talks exclusively in terms of the application *domain language*, so it belongs in the "core" module.
 Also, interfaces belong to their clients, not to their implementations, so it's OK that they live near the clients.